di-press/brain-tumor-segmentation/README.md

 This project aims to segment brain tumor from magnetic resonance imaging (MRI) scans.
 This task involves separating the tumoral tissue from the normal gray matter and white matter tissues of the brain.

 The simplicity of the segmentation method and the degree of human supervision of the task is important for clicinal acceptance in the field - for this reason, this project focuses more on interpretable and simple methods of segmentation than emphasizing "black box" techniques (such as Deep Learning).

+Tumor segmentation is considered a difficult task even when using state of the art techniques.
+In this poject, we aim to surpass the difficulties involved to obtain the best achievable result by using simple methods.

 ### Application